 When inputting international phone numbers, some additional UI is presented to the user so a country can be selected.
 Auto cleansing and formatting of international numbers follows the E.164 international standard.
 The selection of the country flag (from the dropdown) will determine the plan-conforming numbers and formatting shown to the user.
 More details in the Dropdown Documentation.
 If the flags are not available for the OS or browser, it will just to pull the abbreviation of the country instead.

 - Country flag — Unicode Standard emoji flags

 - Trailing icon (used to clear out the value) - Quick action button

 Leading & trailing icons

 Leading icons are used within specific variants as a way to inform the user on what type of information the system is asking for.
-These icons are used for the search and international phone number variants.
+This is only used at the moment for the international phone number variant.

 Trailing icons should typically only be used if they are providing some action related to the value entered by the user.
 These icons can take on system status colors (error, caution, success) as a way to provide system feedback to the user.